saad299/saad299/README.md

 ## Hi there 👋
   ### **_About Me_**
   👉 My name is Saad.
-I am from Karachi, Pakistan, a bachelor's student at Karachi University studying space sciences. ⭐When it comes to space and astronomy, most people think that is a very alien👽 thing to study or it is a tough field of study🤷‍♂️. 💡In reality, space study develops curiosity and hungriness to find logical answers to things that seem difficult to understand.
+I am from Karachi, Pakistan, a bachelor's student at the University of Karachi, studying space sciences. ⭐When it comes to space and astronomy, most people think that it is a very alien👽 thing to study or it is a tough field of study🤷‍♂️. 💡In reality, space study develops curiosity and hunger to find logical answers to things that seem difficult to understand.